What Are the Benefits of Employee Satisfaction?

 • Benefits

-The importance of each of those factors will differ depending on the individual.
-Understanding personal preferences, as well as generational and occupational ones, is important to any modern workplace.
-By regularly surveying your people, you can better respond to each person’s needs.
+The importance of each factor differs depending on the individual.
+Understanding personal preferences, as well as generational and occupational, is important in any modern workplace.
+By regularly surveying people, employers can better respond to each person’s needs.

 You’ll often hear employee engagement and employee satisfaction spoken about in the same sentence.
 However, the two terms aren’t synonymous.
-Job satisfaction is a strong corollary for engagement, often being understood as the emotional component of engagement.
+Employee satisfaction is a strong corollary for engagement, often being understood as the emotional component of employee engagement.
 But it’s possible for an employee to be satisfied without being engaged.

 • Employee engagement refers to how committed an employee is to the company and its goals.
-An engaged employee brings their full self to work, performing beyond their required duties, taking pride in good work, and acting as an advocate for the organization.
+An engaged employee brings their full self to work—performing beyond their required duties, taking pride in quality work, and acting as an advocate for the organization.

 What Is an Employee Satisfaction Survey?